bitsforeveryone/write-ups/website/content/p0st3r_o_aWe50m3nezz.md

 Thanks for your interest in the USMA Cadet Competitive Cyber Team

-## Flag Four
+## Flag One: p0st3r_o_awe50m3nezz

-Whoah, first found found. *Well done*.
+Whoah, first flag found. *Well done*.
 In cybersecurity competitions called capture-the-flag, aspring or full fledge hackers attempt to recover strings of characters called _flags_.
 These flags represent critical data that is intended to be protected by the system.
 It could be passwords, credit card numbers, social security numbers, or even the full schematics of a DS-1 Orbital Battle Station.